 Patients who have problems with the TMJ joint and its related muscles and structural anatomy have temporomandibular disorder (TMD) or dysfunction.
 People who do not have teeth rarely have TMD.
-Often the malocclusion or poor alignment of the teeth causes TMD symptoms.
+Often the occlusal trauma or poor alignment of the teeth causes TMD symptoms.
 However it is not just a bad bite that creates problems but also how a person uses their teeth.
 A person with a significantly bad bite that rarely puts their teeth together may not experience symptoms.
 A person with a minimally bad bite and frequently clenches their teeth is more likely to experience symptoms.

 A comprehensive examination aids in identifying people with TMD and those that are displaying the signs of developing TMD.
 Preventive treatment includes the fabrication of an orthosis (orthotic mouth guard/splint).
 The splint establishes neuromuscular harmony of the teeth with the jaw joints and muscles.